gapacurar/AIFacade/docs/analysis_and_design_document.md

 - `User` with attributes `id`, `username`, `password_hash`.
 - `Chat` with attributes `id`, `user_id`, `prompt`, `response`, `timestamp`.
 - `AuthService`, `ChatService`, and `ApiClient` classes for business logic.

+**TO DO**
+When adhering to Object-Oriented Design (OOD) and Object-Oriented Programming (OOP) principles, managing private attributes within a class requires the implementation of both a getter and a setter method.
+These methods allow you to safely access and modify the value of the private attribute.
+For example, you might define a getter method named getUsername() that returns the current value, and a setter method named setUsername(IdType newValue) that updates the value of the private attribute.
+This approach ensures encapsulation and maintains the integrity of your class.
+*Please apply this rule in all classes you created.*

 5.2 **Package/Module Structure**